 Many delicious recipes can be created with these yummy fruits.

 Why are Blood Oranges Red?

-Blood oranges are a special variety of orange, and as such some people are surprised when they cut this orange and see the profound crimson color inside.
+Blood oranges are a special variety of orange, and as such folks are surprised when they cut this orange and see the profound deep-crimson color within.
 Some people, when they see a blood orange, sometimes ask the question: “How do you make oranges that color?”

-Of course it is nothing of the kind.
-Blood oranges are not artificial or anything like that.
-They exist in nature in many varieties.
+Please don’t do that.
+Blood oranges are not GMO oranges or anything like that.
+They exist in nature and in many varieties.
 Blood oranges have this unique color because they carry anthocyanins, which are powerful flavonoid pigments that exist in red and purple fruits and vegetables.
 These flavonoid pigments can protect the human body from many diseases and are very beneficial to human health.
 Anthocyanins are uncommon in citrus fruits, with the blood orange being one of the exceptions.

 Health Benefits of Blood Oranges

 Blood oranges contain vitamin C, folic acid, anthocyanins, calcium and Vitamin A, among other minerals and vitamins.
 They are rich in antioxidants and are a very good source of fiber.
 The levels of vitamin C are higher on these oranges compared to regular oranges.
 The blood orange is also known as the anti-aging orange.

 For more information, read the Health Benefits of Blood Oranges page on this website.